Professional Degree courses in Dentistry, Education, Law, Medicine and Theology (MTS, MDiv)

 The objective of the course is to provide students with an opportunity to investigate an engineering problem independently under the supervision of a faculty member.
 The student will be required to prepare an engineering thesis and deliver a public lecture.
 This course is directed at students considering future graduate studies.

-Prerequisite(s): Completion of the third year of the Mechanical Engineering program with a minimum 80% average.
+Prerequisite(s): Completion of the third year of the Mechanical Engineering or Mechatronic Systems Engineering program with a minimum 80% average.

 This course elaborates on the fundamentals of how the design and operation of internal combustion engines affect their performance, operation, fuel requirements and environmental impact, study of fluid flow, thermodynamics, combustion, heat transfer and friction phenomena, and fuel properties, relevant to engine power, efficiency and emissions, examination of design features and operating characteristics of different types of internal combustion engines: spark-ignition, diesel, stratified-charge, and mixed-cycle engines.